 Neulasta® is our registered trademark for a pegylated protein, based on the Filgrastim molecule, that selectively stimulates production of certain white blood cells known as neutrophils.
 Neutrophils defend against infection.
 NEUPOGEN® is our registered trademark for our recombinant-methionyl human G-CSF, a protein that selectively stimulates production of neutrophils.
 Treatments for various diseases and diseases themselves can result in extremely low numbers of neutrophils, a condition called neutropenia.
 Myelosuppressive chemotherapy, one treatment option for individuals with certain types of cancers, targets cell types that grow rapidly, such as tumor cells.
 Normal cells that divide rapidly, such as those in the bone marrow that become neutrophils, are also vulnerable to the effects of cytotoxic chemotherapy, resulting in neutropenia with an increased risk of severe infection.
 Very often, neutropenia is the dose limiting side effect of chemotherapy and can thus be responsible for a reduction in the amount of chemotherapy that can be administered safely.
 Such reductions in chemotherapy dose can compromise the effectiveness of chemotherapy on the cancer it is being used to treat, with the result of a higher treatment failure rate.
 As mentioned above, the pegfilgrastim molecule is based on the Filgrastim molecule.
 A polyethylene glycol molecule ("PEG") is added to enlarge the Filgrastim molecule, thereby extending its half-life and causing it to be removed more slowly from the body.
 Because pegfilgrastim is eliminated through binding to its receptor on neutrophils and their precursors, pegfilgrastim remains in the circulation until neutrophil recovery has occurred.
 This neutrophil-mediated clearance allows for administration as a single dose per chemotherapy cycle, compared with NEUPOGEN®, which requires more frequent dosing.
-Neulasta® and NEUPOGEN® are prescribed more frequently in the curative setting, in which myelosuppressive chemotherapy is administered to treat other complications of cancer by managing tum
+Neulasta® and NEUPOGEN® are prescribed more frequently in the curative setting, in which myelosuppressive chemotherapy is administered with the intent to cure cancer, rather than in the palliative setting, in which myelosuppressive chemotherapy is administered to treat other complications of cancer by managing tumor growth.

-We were granted an exclusive license to manufacture and market Neulasta® and NEUPOGEN® in the United States, Europe, Canada, Australia and New Zealand under a licensing agreement with KA (see "Business Relationships - Kirin Holdings Company, Limited").
+We were granted an exclusive license to manufacture and market Neulasta[®] and NEUPOGEN[®] in the United States, Europe, Canada, Australia and New Zealand under a licensing agreement with KA (see "Business Relationships - Kirin Holdings Company, Limited").